LarsShaq/GANs/README.md

 ### A Style-Based Generator Architecture for Generative Adversarial Networks -2019
 use different architecture for G to achieve state of the art results.
 Instead of feeding a noise vecotr as the inout, they learn a constant vector.
 This then goes through some affine transfromation and goes into different layers of G. Also noise is added to different layers of G. Didnt read the details.

+### Self-Supervised GANs via Auxiliary Rotation Loss - 2019
+They used rotation classification as an auxilairy loss to improve unsupervised trainig.
+They rotated some image of G and asked D to tell teh degree of rotation.
+The loss of D only depe

 ### Attribute-Guided  Sketch  Generation
 Not that useful on first glance